 Spectacular Wildlife Viewing

-My parents are avid hikers, which is part of Waterton’s appeal.
-There are 255 km (191 mi) of hiking trails in the park.
+My parents are avid walkers, which is part of Waterton’s appeal.
+There are 255 km (191 mi) of walking trails in the park.
 We spent the morning in Red Rock Canyon.
 I’m still in awe of the brilliant red and green layers of bedrock.
-As we hiked into the basin and dipped our toes in the creek, we enjoyed the sunny warm weather typical of July and August.
+As we walked into the basin and dipped our toes in the creek, we enjoyed the sunny warm weather typical of July and August.

 - Boat Cruises